You are unbeatable when playing video and computer games. Now learn to be a pro at creating them.

 Take a look as Nathan Dupree, Gary Keeler, Adam Mizell, Chris Rizzo and Reeve Watts navigate the hallways of the University of Baltimore's Academic Center through a horror video game they developed for their senior capstone project.

-The UB GameLab is an educational research facility equipped with immersive, visualization and interactive game technologies.
+The University of Baltimore GameLab is an educational research facility equipped with immersive, visualization and interactive game technologies.
 The lab is designed to support interdisciplinary research in games and media, and is an ideal training ground for Simulation and Game Design students.
 To learn more and see student work, visit the UB GameLab Blog.

 For more information about undergraduate admission, please contact the Offices of Admission at email@example.com or 1.877.ApplyUB.